OneMoreThing/ParseKit/README.md

 -add "-fno-objc-arc" for SCFacebook.m in "Compile Sources" section for Anypic/Anywall target

--replace all occurence of  #import <Parse/Parse.h> of Parse framework as #import "Parse.h"
+-replace all occurrences of  #import <Parse/Parse.h> of Parse framework as #import "Parse.h"

 -for Anypic only, rename protocol PF_FBRequestDelegate in AppDelegate.h as FBRequestDelegate